dnkasen/SN-lines/README.md

 pickledata.py
 -------------
-This transforms a text file of line information like kurucz_cd23_cut.dat into a python dict object and pickels it.
-The main code loads that pickle file.
+This transforms a text file of line information like kurucz_cd23_cut.dat into a python dict object and pickles it.
+The main code loads the pickle file, not the .dat file.